-This is to be distinguished from the impersonal use of “like”, or which my favourite instance is the Californian bather in difficulty:
+This is to be distinguished from the impersonal use of “like”, of which my favourite instance is the Californian bather in difficulty:

-and also from the ludic, rhetorical “What am I like?!”, which is also harmless ironic fun.
+and also from the ludic, rhetorical “What am I like?!” (often accompanied by a LOL), which is also harmless ironic fun.

 As Carey observes,

 Often, “I’m like” isn’t followed by a quotation at all, but sets up a miniature performance of facial expression, body language, attitude.

 —which is further enhanced by the ascending cadence (sic), of whose more general use I’m not like always so tolerant???

 With quotative like we can do more than simply report speech: we may convey an interaction with expansive social and performative detail.